The original, independent guide to Lisbon

 Lisbon nights have a great atmosphere and cheap drinks!

-The striking Ponte 25 de Abril suspension bridge spans the River Tejo at its narrowest point and connects Lisbon on the north bank with the commuter districts of Almada on the south.
 The bridge closely resembles that of the Golden Gate Bridge in San Francisco, a likeness that comes from the fact that this bridge was constructed by the same company.
 The name of the bridge commemorates the revolution of Portugal from the Salazar regime on April 25th, 1974.

 The stunning Ponte 25 de Abril in Lisbon

-The solid and imposing Sé de Lisboa is the mighty cathedral of Lisbon, which has been intertwined in Portuguese history since the early foundation of the country.
-The gothic cathedral was constructed on the site of an important mosque and stamped the dominance of the Christian Crusades over the North African Moors.
+The solid and imposing Sé de Lisboa is the mighty cathedral of Lisbon.
+The gothic cathedral was constructed on the site of an important mosque and stamped the dominance of the Christian Crusades over the North African Moors in the 12th century.

 The mighty Se Cathedral